 Williams begins talking about her experience as a single mother.
 She describes the many moments of “low-grade terror of ‘I know she’s not well, I have a meeting at work and I feel forced to choose between caring for my child and for my job that supports my child.’
 I don’t ever want another parent to feel that way and I know millions do.”

 That’s why she was initially attracted to Elizabeth Warren’s Universal Pre-K Plan.
 Now, she’s recognized that Bernie Sanders offers exactly such a plan and offers much more along the lines of what Williams enthusiastically supports.
 This has won her the endorsement of Our Revolution, Sanders’ non-profit Political Action Committee (PAC).
-Other progressive organizations who are interested in her are in the process of finalizing endorsements.*

 MONEY IN POLITICAL CAMPAIGNS: Williams has never run for public office before, so there is no record to compare her current practice of refusing corporately funded PAC money.
 Williams devotes a section of her VISION statements to the subject.
 She explores the damage it is doing to the whole exercise of government as the primary protector of the people from the exploitation of largely unregulated big money and corporate interests that pay few if any, taxes.
 A comparison of the three Congressional District 16 candidates Federal Election Commission filings is here.